ahicks92/collision_tutorial/README.md

 # So How Can We Do Better: An introduction To Partitioning

 The big trick of this entire thing is to divide the list of boxes into smaller sublists.
-Suppose that we have 100 objects, with our 5000 comparions from the above optimized function, but we can somehow divide our 100 objects into two lists of 50 each.
+Suppose that we have 100 objects, with our 5000 comparisons from the above optimized function, but we can somehow divide our 100 objects into two lists of 50 each.
 Then we have:

 ```